MouSiyi/CSdiy/02note.md

 **abstraction**: give sth complex a name, treat it as a whole
 Assignment is a simple means of *abstraction*: binds names to values
-**Functions** encapsulate logic that manipulates data Function definition is a more powerful means of *abstraction*:binds name to expressions
+**Functions** encapsulate logic that manipulates data Function definition is a more powerful means of *abstraction*:binds name to expressions **aspects of a function abstraction**:domain,range,intent

 ```python